wunderwuzzi23/blog/content/posts/2023/ai-injections-threats-context-matters.md

 {{< figure src="/blog/images/2023/ai_injection2.jpg" width="80%" height="80%" class=".center">}}

-This post will specifically focus on the output from LLMs, which is **untrusted**, and how to tackle this the challenge when adopting AI systems.
+This post will specifically focus on the output from LLMs, which is **untrusted**, and how to tackle this challenge when adopting AI systems.

 ## Untrusted Data from AI Models